 Ease Them Into It

-The primary reason that so many children experience separation anxiety is because they don’t know anything but how to be at home with familiar faces.
+The primary reason that so many children experience separation anxiety is that they don’t know anything but how to be at home with familiar faces.
 When you go from that to a full day apart, it makes a bit more sense as to why children wind up with separation anxiety in the first place.
 A fantastic way to do this is by starting them off with half-day daycare or preschool programs.
 Little by little they will get comfortable being away from home and in an educational setting.

 Schedule in Separations

-Going to a new and unfamiliar place isn’t the only time were separation can be challenging for children.
+Going to a new and unfamiliar place isn’t the only time where separation can be challenging for children.
 Daycare and preschool programs incorporate nap times for young children, which is yet another time where kids are sure to miss their parents.
 Think about it: when your child wakes up from a nap, who is the first person they see?
 You!
 Giving your child some space after you wake them up from a nap can help them get used to not having you there at school.
 While this can be difficult to practice at home, giving them some time to slowly wake up on their own and see that they’re completely alone can help them get used to this when they’re in school.

 As difficult as it may be for you to do, quick goodbyes are always good for children with separation anxiety.
 Though it may be surprising to hear this, the less time that you spend with your child once they’re upset, the better.
 If your little one starts to cry and you inherently stick around and try to comfort them, they’re going to think that’s how you’ll always react.
 Once that happens, the crying and comforting becomes a ritual and the separation anxiety only gets worse.
 That is exactly why we suggest quick goodbyes with a quick hug and kiss.